-(C-16) Middleweight Sportsman is a trophy class including motorcycles that meet OMRRA Middleweight Superbike regulations.
-Class competitors who record a fastest lap under 1:19.000 (PIR no chicane) will be disqualified.
-Competitors who ride below their customary pace to meet class limits will be disqualified or excluded from future entry at the discretion of the Referee or OMRRA Board.
-Competitors who have lap history within the past two years of 1:17.999 or better at PIR are ineligible.
-In instances where lap history was achieved on dissimilar equipment the Referee determines competitor class eligibility.
-Wet and chicane race eligibility is based on dry non-chicane race lap time history.
-See section N-4 for protests instructions against ineligible competitors.
-Middleweight Sportsman is an exhibition event for daily awards, and does not accrue Championship points or receive season end awards.
-Season class points accrue for gridding purposes only.
+(C-12) 600 Sportsman is a trophy class consisting of motorcycles that meet OMRRA 600 Superbike regulations.
+Class competitors who record a fastest lap under 1:13.000 (PIR no chicane) or 1:50.000 (Ridge) will be awarded their finishing position in that race, then disallowed from future participation in the class.
+Competitors with lap history within the past two years of 1:12.999 (PIR) or 1:49.999 (Ridge) or better on class legal machinery are ineligible.
+In instances where lap history was achieved on dissimilar equipment or when the rider has no OMRRA history the Membership Representative determines eligibility.
+Wet race eligibility is based on dry non-chicane race lap time history.
+600 Sportsman is an exhibition event for daily awards and does not accrue Championship points or receive season-end awards.
+Novices eligible.

-(C-17) Open Sportsman is a trophy class including motorcycles that meet OMRRA 600, 750 or Open Supersport or Superbike regulations.
-Class competitors who record a fastest lap under 1:13.000 (PIR no chicane) will be disqualified.
-Competitors who ride below their customary pace to meet class limits will be disqualified or excluded from future entry at the discretion of the Referee or OMRRA

-Board.
-Competitors who have lap history within the past two years of 1:11.999 or better at PIR are ineligible.
-In instances where lap history was achieved on dissimilar equipment the Referee determines competitor class eligibility.
-Wet and chicane race eligibility is based on dry non-chicane race lap time history.
-See section N-4 for protests instructions against ineligible competitors.
-Open Sportsman is an exhibition event for daily awards, and does not accrue Championship points or receive season end awards.
-Season class points accrue for gridding purposes only.
+(C-13) Open Sportsman is a trophy class consisting of motorcycles that meet OMRRA Open Superbike regulations.
+Class competitors who record a fastest lap under 1:11.000 (PIR no chicane) or 1:48.000 (Ridge) will be awarded their finishing position in that race, then disallowed from future participation in the class.
+Competitors with lap history within the past two years of 1:10.999 (PIR) or 1:47.999 (Ridge) or better on class legal machinery are ineligible.
+In instances where lap history was achieved on dissimilar equipment or when the rider has no OMRRA history the Membership Representative determines eligibility.
+Wet race eligibility is based on dry non-chicane race lap time history.
+Open Sportsman is an exhibition event for daily awards and does not accrue Championship points or receive season-end awards.
+Novices eligible.